 Influence on Humans and Possession

-Iblis exerts a profound influence on humanity through his role as the leader of the Shayatin and his association with the Qarin, a jinn companion assigned to each person, as described in Hadith (Sahih Muslim 2814).
+Iblis exerts a profound influence on humanity through his role as the leader of the Shayatin and his association with the Qarin, a Jinn companion assigned to each person, as described in Hadith (Sahih Muslim 2814).

 Ibn Taymiyyah (medieval scholar) described extreme cases in which individuals under Iblis’s sway exhibit physical symptoms, like fatigue or illness, attributed to spiritual affliction.